💥No. 1 Value Epoxy Resin in the UK💥

 • Avoid mixing too quickly to prevent introducing air.

-• Use a vacuum deaerator to remove bubbles before pouring the resin.
+• Use a vacuum deaerator to remove air bubbles from the resin before the pouring process.

-• Avoid overloading the resin to reduce bubble formation.
+• Avoid vigorously stirring the resin during preparation to reduce the formation of air bubbles.

 Home